Eduardo Spohr: Influences

-The list of works of fiction which influenced Eduardo goes from Highlander to The Matrix, through childhood cartoons like Saint Seiya.
-Regarding the writers the list encompasses Robert E. Howard, J. R. R. Tolkien, Neil Gaiman, Alan Moore, Frank Miller, Garth Ennis, Stephen King and H.P.
+The list of works of fiction which influenced Spohr includes Highlander, The Matrix, and Saint Seiya.
+The writers who influenced him include Robert E. Howard, J. R. R. Tolkien, Neil Gaiman, Alan Moore, Frank Miller, Garth Ennis, Stephen King and H.P.
 Lovecraft.

 Criticism

-Eduardo is considered by the world-renowned novelist Paulo Coelho one of the stars of this generation of yet unknown writers to the general public.
+Spohr is considered by the world-renowned novelist Paulo Coelho one of the stars of this generation of yet unknown writers to the general public.